highcharts/connectors-morningstar/docs/connectors/morningstar/dws-connector.md

 ## Available data converters

-Here is a list of available converters along with their corresponding datatable
+Here is a list of available converters along with their corresponding data table
 names:

 * **EquitySectorsBreakdown**: